Short story: Accident

 Everything grew quiet or at least Cole felt like it did, he saw her shoe, it was just visible behind the circle of people around her.

 “No, no.” Cole heard himself say, he sounded like a broken record but it was all he could get out.
 This had to be a dream, Shea would come running up behind him at any moment, she had to.

 Cole started crying, people were looking at him, he sounded like a wounded animal.
 He couldn’t let go of her, she was sleeping, that’s what he kept telling himself, she appeared so peaceful like all Cole had to do was kiss her lips like in the Snow White fairytale and she’d wake up.
-He tried even though he knew it to be impossible and naturally there was no such luck.
-He was falling apart again and he needed to get away.
+He tried even though he knew it to be impossible.
+That's when we noticed her hair stained with blood, it rubbed off on his hands, he was falling apart again and needed to get away.
 Cole calmly let go of Shea’s hand and walked back to his car where he let himself crumble.